-- (a) If the landfill is to close by 1 October 1997 a landfill closure plan in the form prescribed by Appendix 3; or - (b) Otherwise a landfill development and management plan in the form prescribed in Appendix 2.
+- (a) If the landfill is to close by 1 October 1997 a landfill closure plan in the form prescribed by Appendix 3; or - (b) Otherwise a site-specific management plan prepared in accordance with the Waste Management Institute New Zealand's Technical Guidelines for Disposal to Land (August 2018).

-In considering any application under this rule, in addition to the matters listed in Section 104 of the Resource Management Act, the
+In considering any application under this rule, in addition to the matters listed in Section 104 of the Resource Management Act, the Otago Regional Council will have regard to, but not be restricted by, the following matters:

-Otago Regional Council will have regard to, but not be restricted by, the following matters:
+- (a) Odour control; - (b) Potential contamination of soil or water; - (c) Means to monitor the above; - (d) The extent to which the landfill proposal reflects the industry standard for landfills, as represented in the Waste Management Institute New Zealand's Technical Guidelines for Disposal to Land (August 2018); - (e) The location of the landfill relative to any water body, areas prone to erosion, inundation or subsidence, and areas of cultural, conservation or historic significance; - (f) The characteristics, composition and volume of substances being discharged and of any likely by-products occurring from the degradation of these substances;

-- (a) Odour control; - (b) Potential contamination of soil or water; - (c) Means to monitor the above; - (d) The extent to which the landfill proposal reflects the industry standard for landfills, as represented in the Ministry for the Environment Landfill Guidelines 1994, or their update or other industry standards which are current at the time of application for a resource consent; - (e) The location of the landfill relative to any water body, areas prone to erosion, inundation or subsidence, and areas of cultural, conservation or historic significance; - (f) The characteristics, composition and volume of substances being discharged and of any likely by-products occurring from the degradation of these substances; - (g) The characteristics of the receiving environment including the current and likely future uses of that environment; - (h) The mitigation measures, safeguards, and contingency plans to be undertaken to prevent or reduce the actual and potential adverse environmental effects; - (i) Provisions for the handling of any noxious waste, including medical waste, and the degree of pre treatment that will be required prior to accepting such wastes; and - (j) The landfill development and management plan or landfill closure plan prepared for the site. - 7.6.2 Landfills that closed between 1 October 1991 and 1 October 1994 [excluding cleanfill landfills, offal pits, farm landfills and greenwaste landfills] (discretionary activity) - 1 The discharge of any contaminant into or onto land; - 2 The discharge of any contaminant or water into water; or - 3 The discharge of any contaminant to air, when occurring as the result of a landfill that closed between 1 October 1991 and 1 October 1994 (except for a cleanfill landfill, offal pit, farm landfill, or greenwaste landfill covered by Rules 7.6.3 to 7.6.11) are a permitted activity until 1 October 1996, from which time they became a discretionary activity.
+- (g) The characteristics of the receiving environment including the current and likely future uses of that environment including residential activities; - (h) The mitigation measures, safeguards, and contingency plans to be undertaken to prevent or reduce the actual and potential adverse environmental effects including on residential activities; - (i) Provisions for the handling of any noxious waste, including medical waste, and the degree of pre treatment that will be required prior to accepting such wastes; and - (j) The landfill management plan or landfill closure plan prepared for the site. - 7.6.2 Landfills that closed between 1 October 1991 and 1 October 1994 [excluding cleanfill landfills, offal pits, farm landfills and greenwaste landfills] (discretionary activity) - 1 The discharge of any contaminant into or onto land; - 2 The discharge of any contaminant or water into water; or - 3 The discharge of any contaminant to air, when occurring as the result of a landfill that closed between 1 October 1991 and 1 October 1994 (except for a cleanfill landfill, offal pit, farm landfill, or greenwaste landfill covered by Rules 7.6.3 to 7.6.11) are a permitted activity until 1 October 1996, from which time they became a discretionary activity.